 2> criteria to apply Msg1 repetition for SI request is considered met and Msg1 repetition number applicable is 4.

-1> else si-RequestResourcesRepetitionNum2 is configured and the RSRP of the downlink pathloss reference is less than rsrp-ThresholdMsg1-RepetitionNum2:
+1> else if si-RequestResourcesRepetitionNum2 is configured and the RSRP of the downlink pathloss reference is less than rsrp-ThresholdMsg1-RepetitionNum2:

 2> criteria to apply Msg1 repetition for SI request is considered met and Msg1 repetition number applicable is 2.

+1> else:

+2> criteria to apply Msg1 repetition for SI request is considered not met.